alcaeus/mongo-php-adapter/README.md

 # Installation

-This library requires you to have the mongodb extension installed and conflicts with the legacy mongo extension.
+This library requires you to have the `mongodb` extension installed, and it conflicts with the legacy `mongo` extension.

 The preferred method of installing this library is with [Composer](https://getcomposer.org/) by running the following from your project